Extensionality: In mathematics

-The extensional definition of function equality, discussed above, is commonly used in mathematics.
+The extensional definition of function equality, discussed below, is commonly used in mathematics.

 A similar extensional definition is usually employed for relations: two relations are said to be equal if they have the same extensions.

 In set theory, the axiom of extensionality states that two sets are equal if and only if they contain the same elements.
-In mathematics formalized in set theory, it is common to identify relations—and, most importantly, functions—with their extension as stated above, so that it is impossible for two relations or functions with the same extension to be distinguished.
+In mathematics formalized in set theory, it is common to identify relations—and, most importantly, functions—with their extension as stated below, so that it is impossible for two relations or functions with the same extension to be distinguished.

 Other mathematical objects are also constructed in such a way that the intuitive notion of "equality" agrees with set-level extensional equality; thus, equal ordered pairs have equal elements, and elements of a set which are related by an equivalence relation belong to the same equivalence class.

 Type-theoretical foundations of mathematics are generally not extensional in this sense, and setoids are commonly used to maintain a difference between intensional equality and a more general equivalence relation (which generally has poor constructibility or decidability properties).